-As Patient Counselors, Carrie and I have listened to many tummy tuck patients at our plastic surgery center serving patients in Denver and Golden, CO.
-We have talked with these patients before surgery and after recovery, led patients to push through their fears, and have even recovered from tummy tuck (abdominoplasty) procedures first hand.
-We meet with women daily who want to eliminate sagging skin and protruding abdominal muscles, and reduce the amount of stretch marks left behind after pregnancy or weight loss.
-However, many patients have become so frightened by the perceived “painful” recovery that they postpone scheduling for months and sometimes years!
+We meet with women daily who want to eliminate sagging skin and a protruding abdomen and reduce the extent of stretch marks left behind after pregnancy or weight loss.
+However, many patients have become so frightened by the perceived “painful” recovery—that they end up postponing their procedure for months and sometimes years!

 Listen up!
 Procrastination is a big mistake!
 Why put off the future of a sleek, flat, bikini-wearing, defined stomach for a few weeks of discomfort?
 Understanding the truth about pain, taking advantage of modern pain management, and setting yourself up with ample recovery time and support will make for a successful recovery.